LunaLeTuna/Kitsune-Engine/README.md

 - Make robust obj importer, allowing for bones and auto triangulation

-- Make Map/Scene editor (probably made in engine)
+- finish map editor

-- Revamp input system

 - Make Documentation

 - Make better demos

-- Allow for scripts to call other scripts (like "require" in node.js)
+- ~~Allow for scripts to call other scripts (like "require" in node.js)~~ I think I kinda got it implemented, just has some flaws probably; like requireing in a required js file will get the file from where the executable is, not the actuall js file is...
+I think havn't tried. also isn't exactly like node.

 - Port to vulkan and jolt physics (long time before that)